-This information is part of the Colgate University catalog.
+This information is part of the Colgate University catalog, 2023-24.

 The Department of Educational Studies offers two distinct undergraduate programs: (1) a major or minor in educational studies and (2) a preparation program for students intending to teach at either the elementary or secondary level.
-The department also offers a Master of Arts in Teaching (MAT) program for students preparing to teach at the secondary level.
+The department also offers a Master of Arts in Teaching (MAT) program for students preparing to teach at both the elementary and secondary level.

 The South Korea Study Group is a joint program between Educational Studies and Asian Studies.
 The program offers a dynamic experience for any Colgate University student due in part to its efforts to become a leader in the newly forming globalized world in which we live.
 South Korea is highly regarded for its rapid modernization, yet the people still hold to its traditional ways in mind and spirit.
 While the focus is on students' development of educational studies theory and practice from a global perspective, they also gain a fascinating sociocultural experience.

 Students enroll in four courses.
 The Director provides two courses for the students, one of which provides an opportunity to design a research project with a fieldwork component.
 Students then take two courses from the host university, Yonsei University.
 Yonsei offers a variety of courses in English.
 One course must be on the topic of Korea or East Asia.
 Prerequisites normally include EDUC 101 and at least one course in Asian Studies.